-US stocks skid as oil plunge continues and tech falls
+Stocks skid as oil plunge continues; tech sector also falls

-NEW YORK (AP) — U.S. stocks are falling Friday as energy, technology and internet companies move lower.
-Crude oil is on track to drop for the tenth day in a row and is trading at its lowest price since March, leading to steep losses for oil companies in recent weeks.
+NEW YORK (AP) — U.S. stocks are falling Friday as technology and internet companies take steep losses.

+Energy companies are also lower as crude oil heads for its 10th drop in a row.
+The price of oil has been falling steadily since early October and is now trading at its lowest price since April, causing steep losses for energy companies in recent weeks.

 Stocks have fallen over the last two days but are still on track for strong weekly gains.

 Most Read Business Stories